sufiyankhanz/serif/README.md

   url_format: /archive/:year/:month
 ```

 `permalink` is the URL format for individual post pages.
-The default permalink value is `/:title`.
+The default permalink value is `/: title`.
 For an explanation of the format of permalinks, see above.

 `archive` contains configuration options concerning archive pages. `enabled` can be used to toggle whether archive pages are generated.
 If set to `no` or `false`, no archive pages will be generated.
 By default, this value is `yes`.